Developer Guide

 Use cases

-(For all use cases below, the System is the SoConnect Application System (SAS)
+(For all use cases below, the System is the SoConnect Application System (SAS) and the Actor is the user, unless specified otherwise)

 1. Use case: UC1 - Add contact details